wireless-power-laboratory/magnetic-resonance/README.md

 ![8601-007](/img/8601-007.jpg)

-Where the input for the `1st LO` will come as an output from the hp8553L plug-in for the hp141S Spectrum Analyzer.
+Where the input for the `1st LO` will come as an output from the hp8553L RF Section plug-in for the hp141S Spectrum Analyzer.

 ![8553L](/img/8553-lo.jpg)